samoyed-health-foundation/website/site/content/research/other-research-studies.md

 +++
 date = "2017-04-05T22:45:08-04:00"
-title = "Other research studies" draft = false
+title = "Other research studies"
 +++

-While the following studies are not being funded by SCARF, they may be of interest to Samoyed owners:
+<p class="lead">While the following studies are not being funded by SCARF, they may be of interest to Samoyed owners:</p>

 **[Canine Genome Project](http://www.samoyedhealthfoundation.com/research/resolveuid/d9eac364d7bac610553e80c13509267f)** -
 The Ostrander Laboratory at the National Human Genome Research Institute at